When a friend or loved one tells you “I have cancer”...

 Offer genuine help.
 One of the worst questions a cancer patient or their families hear is, “What can I do to help?”
 There’s an almost endless list of ways you can help.
 Making them admit they could use help often adds to their stress.
 Instead, offer to do basic tasks like walking their dog or driving their kids to and from school.
 Suggest that you can pick up their groceries when you do your shopping, or that you’ll stop by the pharmacy and get their prescriptions.
 Drop off a meal or give them a gift card for pizza delivery.
 Show your support by helping with regular tasks and giving them a chance to rest and focus on their healing.
 Ask them if they’d be interested in having a housekeeper, lawn service, or regular meal delivery and then arrange everything for them.
 This makes a great gift from co-workers, a group of friends, or extended family.
 Help them by offering real solutions to managing their time during their illness.

 Offer hope.
 You might have heard the saying, “Where there is life, there is hope.”
 There may come a time when your loved one is struggling with the side effects of cancer, or their treatment isn’t working.
 Even during rough times, they may want to plan a trip or make a purchase for their future.
 Encourage their dreams and goals.
 A magazine subscription, planning a weekend away, or saving up for a new dress or suit can give your loved one something to look forward to and encourage them when things aren’t going well.
+Choose your words carefully, there are definitely some things to avoid saying.

 Be a germ warrior.
 Cancer treatment weakens the immune system and makes people more susceptible to germs.
 Help your friend or loved one fight infection by preventing the spread of germs.
 Don’t visit if you are sick.
 Wash your hands or use a hand sanitizer before you visit them.
 If they are coming to your home, disinfect kitchen counters and bathrooms with antibacterial wipes or cleaners.
 Individual, disposable, paper hand towels are a nice touch to add to your bathroom and kitchen sinks.
 They help make sure everyone gets a clean towel every time.